University of Vermont Historic Preservation Program

 Telephone: 603-224-2281 / jg@nhpreservation.org

 The New Hampshire Preservation Alliance is the statewide non-profit historic preservation organization.
 The graduate student(s) engaged in the following projects will report to the organization's executive director, Jennifer Goodman, who has extensive experience working with students and other volunteers.
 Projects will be designed to meet our mutual objectives and result in useful products.
 Projects are central to our mission and work plan, and they will advance the cause of preservation in New Hampshire.
-With the exception of survey fieldwork, or meetings at the Alliance's office with staff or to review files, tasks can be accomplished largely from any "home base."
+With exception of survey fieldwork, or meetings at the Alliance's office with staff or to review files, tasks can be accomplished largely from any "home base."

 Historic Barn Preservation Project: Survey and Public Policy Tasks.
 The New Hampshire Preservation Alliance is currently providing technical and financial assistance to barn owners trying to save, stabilize, or re-use historic agricultural structures.
 This project is designed to help reduce the loss of these significant and rapidly disappearing landmarks in New Hampshire and to promote historic preservation objectives and the goals of the Preservation Alliance.
 This program draws heavily from similar efforts in Vermont.
 The project will involve document the existing and lost (as possible) barns in a New Hampshire town (to be selected) to create a model for a current statewide survey efforts.
 Work will include preparing a much-needed fact sheet from the survey findings that can be used for advocacy and fundraising work.
 In addition, it will assist the project committee in exploring how agricultural buildings are taxed and in developing a pro-preservation administrative or legislative proposal to address current problems.
 The development of educational and promotional programs for historic barn owners and contractors is also necessary.
 Students will work with the Historic Barn Advisory Group, staffed by leaders in agriculture, tourism, and preservation, as well as members of historical societies, heritage commissions and other local leaders.
-Individual Project or Team of Two.
+Individual project or team of two

 Preservation Burlington